aurelienHamouti/Image-analysis-and-object-recognition/README.md

 # Image-analysis-and-object-recognition software
-image analysis and object recognition program for the Geneva cantonal police.
+Image analysis and object recognition program for the Geneva cantonal police.

 This project is being carried out as part of the final exam of the Geneva School of Management, with a view to obtaining the Bachelor of Science HES-SO title in IT management.